defkorean/defkorean/README.md

 # Hello there 👋

 ## 🎷🐛 About me:
-- 🔭 I’m currently working on developing my portfolio website and updating my blog web application
+- 🔭 I’m currently working on an exciting project involving a chatbot 👀
-- 🌱 I’m currently learning web development technologies (React, Vue.js, Django)
+- 🌱 I’m currently learning web development technologies (React, Vue.js, Django) and neural networks
 - ⚡ Fun fact: My top 15 songs in my Apple Replay 2023 consists of tracks from the La La Land soundtrack album

 ## 📲 Reach out to me: